jharmer-rms/iconathon/README.md

   Don’t redraw or modify third-party logos in any way, unless you need to make it monochrome.
 Use the same icon for all the weights for third-party icons.

-- Use a 1920 by 1920 pixel artboard.
-The math to add margins relies on these dimensions.
-It can be placed anywhere in the file, but it’s typically at 0.0.

-- For 100 weight icons, use a 96px grid and stroke.
-For 500 weight icons, use a 120px grid and stroke.

 - Using border radius is great, but sometimes the icon font doesn’t recognize them and you get hard edges.
 To get around this, you can join the shapes and flatten them.
 Sketch will draw the appropriate handles and bezier